Curvature and local matchings of conference graphs and extensions: Introduction

-Interestingly, the parameter conditions stated in Theorem \ref{thm2} are fulfilled by many known strongly regular graphs, such as Paley graphs, McLaughlin graph and so on.
-We provide a list of more graphs (on at most $512$ vertices) satisfying one of the parameter conditions in Theorem \ref{thm2} in the Appendix.
-In particular, by the condition $(1)$ of Theorem \ref{thm2}, Conjecture \ref{conj:Bonini} holds true for $\gamma>6$.
-The condition $(5)$ applies to many graphs of the mysterious case of amply regular graphs with $\alpha>\beta$, see the Appendix.
+Besides conference graphs, our parameter conditions are also fulfilled by many other strongly regular graphs, as shown in the arXiv version of this paper (see \cite[Appendix]{CLZ24}).
+In fact, we provide five more refined conditions in \cite[Theorem 1.4]{CLZ24}, which generalize the three conditions in Theorem \ref{thm2}.
+For brevity, we do not include them here.

-Our proof provides a new combinatorial method for showing the existence of local perfect matchings.
-This new trick can also be employed to deal with many cases of amply regular graphs other than those in Theorem \ref{thm2}.
+Our proof provides a new combinatorial method for showing the existence of local perfect matchings, which is also applicable to many cases of amply regular graphs beyond those in Theorem \ref{thm2} and \cite[Theorem 1.4]{CLZ24}.
 For example, the restriction $n<3d-2\alpha$ is not always necessary.
 We refer to Remark \ref{rmk4.2} and Example \ref{ex:324} for more detailed discussions.

-Applying Theorem \ref{Bonini} to Paley graphs, we obtain an interesting result of number theory.
+Applying Theorem \ref{Bonini} to Paley graphs yields an interesting number-theoretic result.
 Theorem \ref{Bonini} tells that there exists a perfect matching between $N_x$ and $N_y$ for any adjacent vertices $x,y$ of a Paley graph $P(n)$ with $n>5$.
-This leads to the following consequence. \begin{corollary} Let $n>5$ be a prime power congruent to $1$ modulo $4$.
-Consider two numbers $x, y \in GF(n)$ such that $x - y$ is a non-zero square in $GF(n)$.
-For any subset $S \subset GF(n) \setminus \{x, y\}$ with $|S| \geq \frac{3}{4}(n - 1)$, there exist $w, z \in S$ such that $x - w, w - z, z - y$ are non-zero squares and $x - z, y - w$ are not squares in $GF(n)$. \end{corollary} In particular, this corollary applies to quadratic residues when $n>5$ is a Pythagorean prime, i.e., a prime congruent to $1$ modulo $4$.
+This leads to the following corollary. \begin{corollary} Let $n>5$ be a prime power congruent to $1$ modulo $4$.
+Consider two elements $x, y \in GF(n)$ such that $x - y$ is a non-zero square in $GF(n)$.
+For any subset $S \subset GF(n) \setminus \{x, y\}$ with $|S| \geq \frac{3}{4}(n - 1)$, there exist $w, z \in S$ such that $x - w, w - z, z - y$ are non-zero squares and $x - z, y - w$ are not squares in $GF(n)$. \end{corollary} In particular, the above corollary applies to quadratic residues when $n$ is a Pythagorean prime (i.e., a prime congruent to $1$ modulo $4$) greater than $5$.

-Furthermore, we study another upper bound of the Lin--Lu--Yau curvature, which is given in terms of the Laplacaian eigenvalue and is an analogue to the Lichnerowicz Theorem in Riemannian geometry. \begin{theorem}[Discrete Lichnerowicz Theorem \cite{Ollivier09,LLY11}] Let $G=(V,E)$ be a finite connected graph.
-Then the Lin--Lu--Yau curvature statisfies